udos86/flutter-fast-forms/README.md

 }
 ```

-3. Add optional super-initializer parameters to your constructor as you like:
+3. Add all super-initializer `FastFormField` parameters that the form field should support:
 ```dart
 class MyCustomField extends FastFormField<int> {
   const MyCustomField({